Hollywood Studios is one of Walt Disney World’s most popular parks — and for good reason.

 Table Service Restaurants

-Roundup Rodeo BBQ is set to open sometime in 2022.
+Roundup Rodeo BBQ is set to open sometime on March 23, 2023.
 It will be located near the Toy Story Land entrance behind the main sign and Woody.

 Here’s what we else know so far about the new Table Service spot.